malvaniyamitul/Pizza_sales_analysis_project-/README.md

 How can the business increase sales and efficiency?

-🛠 Tools & Technologies
+🛠 Technology & Analytical Techniques Used

+SQL

+Complex JOINs, subqueries, and window functions

+Aggregations (SUM, AVG, COUNT) for KPI calculations

-SQL-Data extraction, aggregation, and analysis
+Date functions for daily and monthly trend analysis

+GROUP BY & HAVING for category and product performance

+Power BI

-Power BI-Interactive dashboards and visualizations
+Power Query for data cleaning and structuring

+Data modeling to build table relationships

+DAX measures for revenue, AOV, and sales KPIs

+Built interactive Power BI dashboards using slicers, filters, ranking visuals, and trend analysis to support data-driven decisions

  📊  Business Insights